Manishearth/manishearth.github.io/source/drafts/gc.md

 For the first use case it's rarely necessary to design a custom GC, you can look for a reusable crate like [`gc`][gc] [^1].

 The second case is far more interesting in my experience, and since it cannot be solved by off-the-shelf solutions tends to crop up more often: integration with (or implementation of) programming languages that _do_ use a garbage collector.
-[Servo] needs to do this for integrating with the Spidermonkey JS engine and [luster] needed to do this for implementing the GC of its Lua VM.
+[Servo] needs to do this for integrating with the Spidermonkey JS engine and [luster] needed to do this for implementing the GC of its Lua VM. [boa], a pure Rust JS runtime, uses the [`gc`][gc] crate to back its garbage collector.

 Sometimes when integrating with a GCd language you can get away with not needing to implement a full garbage collector: JNI does this; while C++ does not have native garbage collection, JNI gets around this by simply rooting anything that crosses over to the C++ side[^2].
 This is often fine!

 The downside of this is that every interaction with objects managed by the GC has to go through an API call; you can't "embed" efficient Rust/C++ objects in the GC with ease.
 For example, in browsers most DOM types (e.g. [`Element`][servo-element]) are implemented in native code; and need to be able to contain references to other native GC'd types (it should be possible to inspect the [children of a `Node`][servo-node-child] without needing to call back into the JavaScript engine).

 So sometimes you need to be able to integrate with a GC from a runtime; or even implement your own GC if you are writing a runtime that needs one.
+In both of these cases you typically want to be able to safely manipulate GC'd objects from Rust code, and even directly put Rust types on the GC heap.

  [petgraph]: https://docs.rs/petgraph/